grace-notes/website/contents/topics/life-of-christ.md

 another that very day; for before they had been enemies with each other.”

-- So Herod has a chance to set Jesus free and redeem himself of his weakness against John the Baptist.
+-- So Herod has a chance to set Jesus free and redeem himself of his weakness against John the Baptist.
 He fails, and as a result, Jesus would die.

 (d) That this young girl could even make this request of her uncle indicates that she is a monster-child.

-· No one ever says no to Salome.
+&bull; No one ever says no to Salome.
 She knows how to tantrum; she knows how to manipulate; she knows how to pout.

-· If Herod says no to Salome here, he risks a nuclear tantrum.
+&bull; If Herod says no to Salome here, he risks a nuclear tantrum.
 He would rather have some prophet die than undergo that.

-· Even if he should insist on the wrongness of it, he knows that he will pay dearly for it.
+&bull; Even if he should insist on the wrongness of it, he knows that he will pay dearly for it.

-· Herod has made this magnanimous offer to his niece because of the dinner guests.
+&bull; Herod has made this magnanimous offer to his niece because of the dinner guests.
 He wants to impress them with the greatness of his generosity.

-· Now she asks of him something awful.
+&bull; Now she asks of him something awful.
 But he cannot lose out on his scheme to impress them, so he goes through with it.

 So Herod sends for the executioner to follow through with the request.